nickjourjine/cheap-ultrasonic-speaker/README.md

 					 snd_rpi_hifiberry_dacplus
 ```

-### Step 4: Reset the maximum frequency imposed by Raspberry Pi to match the sample rate of your files.
+### Step 4: Reset the maximum frequency imposed by pulseaudio to match the sample rate of your files.
-1. The software that will actually play sounds is called pulseaudio, and should come pre-installed with the Raspberry Pi operating system.
-You can confirm this by typing `pactl list` into the command line and not getting an error.
-If for some reason you don't have it, just make sure you are connected to the internet and type `sudo apt-get install pulseaudio`.
+1. In order to play sound, the Raspberyy Pi needs two software programs: SoX, the audio player that actually plays the sound, and PulseAudio, an audio server that interfaces between SoX and the sound card.
+Both should come pre-installed with the Raspberry Pi operating system - you can confirm this by running `sox --version` (to confirm SoX) and `pulseaudio --version` (to confirm pulseaudio).
+If for any reason you need to download these, just make sure you are connected to the internet and do `sudo apt install sox` and/or `sudo apt install pulseaudio`
+2. SoX is capable of playing ultrasound, but pulseaudio imposes a maximum frequency of (usually) 44100 Hz or 48000 Hz.
+That means that even if you play an ultrasonic call and have a sound card capable of handling its high sampling rate, puleaudio will down-sample to 44100 or 48000 Hz before sending data to the sound card.
-2. By default, pulseaudio imposes a maximum sample rate of 44100 Hz, which is not high enough to play most ultrasonic animal calls.
-You can override this default by editing the pulseaudio configuration file, `daemon.conf`, which should be located in the folder: `/etc/pulse/`
+3. Fortunately, you can override this default by editing the pulseaudio configuration file, `daemon.conf`, which should be located in the folder: `/etc/pulse/`
 3. Open `daemon.conf` and look for the line that says something like

 ```
 ; default-sample-rate = 44100
 ```

-Update the value to match the sample rate of the audio files you want to play back, e.g.
+Note that the semi-colon indicates that this is commented out.
+Update the value to match the sample rate of the audio files you want to play back and uncomment, e.g.

 ```
-; default-sample-rate = 192000
+default-sample-rate = 192000
 ```

 Save the file and reboot the Raspberry Pi (`sudo reboot`).